Cal State Fullerton Titans tennis: Coach Paul K. Miller year (1979–1980)

-and during the season Giller had the only highlight victory of the regular season in singles against Pepperdine University 3-time All-American Division I Singles Collegiate tennis player Glenn Michibata that went three sets in the Titans 1-8 dual match loss to the Waves.
+and during the season Giller had the only highlight victory of the regular season in singles against Pepperdine University two-time All-American Division I Singles Collegiate tennis player Richard Gallien that went three sets in the Titans 1-8 dual match loss to the Waves.
 That year/season in 1980 the assistant coach Jim Worth a military veteran and inspiration to the Titan team players from Brea, California who was hired by Coach Paul K. Miller was a wheelchair competitive tennis player in Southern California and was a pioneer with "International Tennis Hall of Famer" Brad Parks, David Saltz and Dave Kiley in starting a circuit/tour for competitive wheelchair tennis players with grand slam tournaments all around the world and wheelchair tennis is played in over 100 countries today.

+Standout Titan individual men's tennis performers in singles and doubles under Coach Paul K. Miller tenure: